-What should I do if the DUI kit I have is past the “vacuum not guaranteed after” date?
+What should I do if the DUI/D kit I have is passed the “vacuum not guaranteed after” date?

-- The Department approves the use of other gray top, vacuum blood vials containing potassium oxalate and sodium fluoride that are of similar volume to those provided in the kit and within the expiration date printed on the vial.
+- The Department has approved the use of other gray top, vacuum blood vials containing potassium oxalate and sodium fluoride that are of similar volume to those included in the kit, provided the vials are used within the expiration dates printed on the vials.

-I submitted a DUI kit, but I did not receive a Certificate of Analysis.
-Why?
+I submitted a DUI/D kit.
+Will I receive a Certificate of Analysis?

-Who do I contact to get more DUI kits?
+Who do I contact to get more DUI/D kits?

 - Please visit out Forensic Kits page.

 How long will it take for the report to be completed?

 - The turnaround time for a toxicology case will depend on the requested examination(s) and complexity of the case.

 Do I need to submit an RFLE with my DUI/D case?